Holomorphic 1-forms on the moduli space of curves: Surjectivity of restriction maps

 ~\\ From now on we assume $\rm k=\bC$.
 We will prove a result, which is of analytic kind, by applying the algebraic results stated in Theorem \ref{thm:doubled}.
 Let $\cL$ be a line bundle on a smooth projective variety $X$ of dimension $n$.
 Motivated by the classical notion of concavity (see \cite{Andr,AG,Som1}), we give the following definition.

-\begin{definition} We say that a locally free sheaf $\cF$ on $X$ is {\bf $\cL$-concave} if for any $D\in |\cL^a|$ with $a\geq 1$ and any open connected neighborhood $U$ of $D$, with respect to the analytical topology, we have $H^0(\cF)=H^0(\cF|_U)$. \end{definition}
+\begin{definition} We say that a locally free sheaf $\cF$ on $X$ is {\bf $\cL$-concave} if for any $D\in |\cL^a|$ with $a\geq 1$ and any open connected neighborhood $U$ of $D$, with respect to the analytical topology, the restriction map gives the equality $H^0(\cF)=H^0(\cF|_U)$. \end{definition}